akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 One autumn morning a royal messenger rode into the village.

-“The king hunts in Rockingham Forest,” he announced.
+“The king hunts in Rockingham Forest,” the messenger proclaimed, unrolling a small parchment *writ*.

-Whenever the king travelled, villages were expected to provide **purveyance**: food and supplies for the royal household.
-Rockingham was his forest, and the king’s forest had its own laws.
-A man might lose a hand for taking the king’s deer, yet a king might take from a man without apology.
+Whenever the king travelled, landholders such as Harold were expected to provide *purveyance*: food and supplies for the royal household.
+Rockingham was the King's forest, and the King’s forest had its own laws.
+A man might lose a hand for taking the King’s deer, yet a king might take from a man without apology.

-“This holding shall give two feathered arrows and a fowl for His Majesty’s table.”
+“This holding shall render its service: two feathered arrows and a fowl for His Majesty’s table.”

 Beatrice immediately looked at the goose.

-The goose looked back.
+The goose honked at her.

 Harold sighed.